Fraunhofer Institute for Applied Optics and Precision Engineering IOF

 The personal data collected by us when you use the contact form will be deleted after completion of your query.

-Except for the aforementioned cases (registration for events, using the ordering service, subscription to a newsletter), we forward your personal data to third parties only if:
+Except for the aforementioned cases (registration for events), we forward your personal data to third parties only if:

 - you have given your express consent pursuant to the first sentence of point (a) of Article 6(1) GDPR,